arcs-/SwipeNav/README.md

 ## Introduction
 SwipeNav gives you the ability to transform your right navigationbar in a more mobile friendly version.
 (Picture above) This script is very simple to use and small.
-Hoverever while it's so small, it dosen't can do anything you might like.
+However while it's small, it also can't do anything you might like.

 ### Help
-Please don't hesitate to contact me with any questions!
+Please don't hesitate to contact me with any questions! patrick@stillhart.biz

 ##Usage

 ###Including files
-You need JQuerry and the plugin it self
+You need JQuerry and the script it self
 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>
 <script type=text/javascript src=js/swipeNav.min.js></script>